-Before we get into the details of this promotion, let's point out that buying points isn't always a great idea.
-Without a great bonus like this, the price to buy points is typically higher than the redeemable value they present.
+Before we get into the details of this promotion, let's point out that buying points generally isn't a great idea.
+Especially without a bonus, the price to buy points is typically higher than the redeemable value they present.

 With that said, there are two cases when buying miles can be a smart move.
 The first is when topping off your account balance for a specific redemption.
 The second is when the price to buy points for a redemption is cheaper than paying for the same product outright.